 How is that?

-Middle lane has more than four different angles for ganking.
+The middle lane has more than four different angles for ganking.
 Mid laner can have unexpected guests from the forest from both sides of the lane.

 Bot lane is the closest to Dragon, which makes it attractive for ganks.
 ADC and support share the lane, affecting each other.

 In the top, you have your lane and your opponent.
 Your goal is to farm.
 When you can kill your enemy, you do it.
 When you get killed, you sit under your tower and farm.
-If you are able to read opposing jungler movement, it all comes down to 1v1 gameplay.
+If you are able to read the opposing jungler movement, it all comes down to 1v1 gameplay.
 As long as you don't die eleven times, you should be fine, especially playing a tank.

 When you take bad trade, get low health and overextend past the River, the jungler may choose you as his next target.